binkley/kotlin-dice/README.md

 - D - sides on the die, or '%' for percentile dice (100-sided dice)
 - R - reroll dice this or lower, eg, reroll 1s
 - K - keep the highest ('h') or ('l') the lowest rolls, default keep 1
-- ! - explode the dice; default explosion is on max die value
+- ! - explode the dice, default explosion is on a max roll
 - m - either a literal '*' or 'x' to multiply the result
 - EXP - add/subtract more dice expressions
 - A - add/subtract this fixed amount to the result